 High-Converting Element #6: Image That Paints Desire

-Using an image on your website can either lift your conversion rate… or it can distract visitors and hurt your conversion rate.
+Using an image on your website can lift your conversion rate or distract visitors and hurt your conversion rate.

 Ultimately, the image you choose should be relevant and paint the desire of your target market.
 Imagine, for instance, that you’re a real estate agent company in Roseburg, Oregon (like G.Stiles).

 Roseburg is an area with lots of natural beauty, and people looking to buy property there no doubt want a piece of this natural beauty to themselves, which is why the below image on G.Stiles’ website works so well…